ijwhitfield/kernel-docs/docs/reference/stable-patch-format.rst

-The release name **must** be enclosed in "[ ]" brackets and **should** be abbreviated using the first letter of the release name (e.g. "N" for "Noble").
+The release name **must** be enclosed in "[ ]" brackets and **should** be abbreviated using the first letter of the release name (e.g. "N" for "Noble") in upper case.
 For example:

 .. code-block:: none

    [SRU][N][PATCH 0/1] Fix error of resume on rtl8168fp

-* If a patch is to be applied to multiple releases, a list of release names must be provided.
+* If a patch is to be applied to multiple releases, a list of release names must be provided, with "/" separating the uppercase letter representing each release.
 For example, when it targets Bionic and Focal:

   .. code-block:: none